 When you are in contact with JP/Politikens Hus, you can give some information that we process.
-You can provide us with personal data by creating a profile, by being in telephone contact with us, buying a product, participating in a survey or competition.
-We also process the data that you provide us with on the phone.
+You can provide us with personal data by for example creating a profile, by being in telephone contact with us, buying a product, participating in a survey or competition.

 JP/Politikens Hus respects your privacy.
 Therefore, we ask you not to give sensitive information such as ethnic origin or political, religious, sexual orientation or philosophical beliefs.

 When you buy a product from JP/Politikens Hus, then JP/Politikens Hus keeps information about your purchase on your profile, but not your credit card information.
-When you enter your card number, expiry data and CVC code, the payment will take place through authorised payment systems, such as Dansk Internet Betalings System (DIBS www.dibs.dk), provided by NETS, PayEx or ePay.
+When you enter your card number, expiry date and CVC code, the payment will take place through authorized payment systems, such as Dansk Internet Betalings System (DIBS), provided by NETS, PayEx or ePay.

-Including the operating system, browser version, IP addresses, cookies and unique indicators.
-This information can be attributed to your profile.
-The information i.a. gives us the possibility of optimising the viewing of our services for the device that you use.
+- Technical information about the device , ie the operating system, browser version, IP address, cookies and unique indicators.
+If you have created a Medielogin profile, this information can be attributed to your profile.
+Technical information about your device ia gives us the possibility to optimize the viewing of our services for the device that you use.